 84 kinds (species) of reptiles (turtles, snakes and lizards) and frogs are found within 200 kilometres of the Canberra Post Office.
 They are exciting animals and learning about them and their behaviour and finding them in the wild (or even your backyard) can be very exciting.
 People often think that all small skinks are the same; in fact there are many different species with some of the most amazing colours, stripes and external structures.
 Within a single species there may be great variety in colour and markings.

 On Canberra Nature Map you will find descriptions and photos of each species and tips on how to identify single species and where to find them.
-On "Frequently asked questions" (under About) you can find tips on photographing reptiles (and frogs).
-Read this so that you can take good photos without harm to the animals or yourself.

 By taking photos and reporting sightings you will be adding to our knowledge of these animals, many of which are threatened or rare.
 This is why we call it 'citizen science'.
 It is also a great way to enjoy nature and learn about the scientific study of nature.